الموسيقى الأمازيغية والفلكلور المغربي - Amazigh Music and Moroccan Folklore

 Andalusian and Arabic Influences

-Moroccan folklore was also influenced by African and Mediterranean cultures, adding new dimensions to it.
+Moroccan folklore also blended with African and Mediterranean influences to create a further character for it.

-In the following table, we review some of the main influences on Amazigh music and Moroccan folklore:
+The table below maps out a few of the more important influences on Amazigh music and Moroccan folklore:

 Time PeriodCultural InfluencesMusical Elements